The PCV Valve System (Positive Crankcase Ventilation) is a controlled device used to vent the crankcase.

 The same thing happens during deceleration when intake vacuum is high.
 The pintle is pulled all the way up to reduce flow.
 This will minimize the effect of blowby.
 When the engine is cruising under light load and at part throttle, there is less intake vacuum and less pull on the pintle.
 This allows the pintle to slide down to a mid-range position and allow more airflow.

-Under high load or hard acceleration conditions, intake vacuum drops even more, allowing the spring inside the PCV valve to push the pintle valve even lower to its maximum flow position.
+Under high load or hard acceleration conditions, intake vacuum drops even more.
+Consequently, Allowing the spring inside the PCV valve to push the pintle valve even lower to its maximum flow position.
 What if blowby pressure builds up faster than the PCV system can handle it?
 The excess pressure flows back through the breather hose to the air cleaner.
-Now it is sucked back into the engine and burned.

 If the pintle inside the PCV valve sticks open, or the spring breaks, the PCV valve may flow too much air and lean out the idle mixture.
 This may cause a rough idle, hard starting and/or lean misfire (which increases emissions and wastes fuel).
 The same thing can happen if the hose that connects the valve to the throttle body, carburetor or intake manifold pulls loose, cracks, or leaks.
 A loose or leaky hose allows “unmetered” air to enter the engine and upset the fuel mixture, especially at idle where the idle mixture is most sensitive to vacuum leaks.